UWPCE-PythonCert/PythonCertDevel/source/scripts/Functions.rst

 	In [3]: my_func(2)
 	Out[3]: ('alphaalpha', 'betabeta')

 Variables that are defined within a function are called local variables, because they are local to the function.
-Note that once the function has completed executing its local variables no longer in scope.
+Note that once the function has completed executing its local variables are no longer in scope.

 .. code-block:: ipython